-Travel Arrangements
+Travel Arrangements/Getting to Campus

 It is your responsibility to make travel arrangements to Stellenbosch.
 Information is included in the Study Abroad Handbook.
 The CIE strongly encourages you to consider traveling with another program participant-a travel companion can make arrival in a new country much less intimidating!